Joabutt/ScrapeDogg/README.md

 </p>

 ## About
-`Scrape-GPT` is an experimental library for scraping websites using OpenAI's GPT.
+`ScrapeDogg` is an experimental library for scraping websites using OpenAI's GPT.

 The library provides a means to scrape structured data from HTML without writing page-specific code.